 It makes an outstanding family companion.
 Its natural instincts of guarding the flock will translate to guarding his family.
 It is highly intelligent, resourceful, stable and self-confident.
 This dog breed is very stable showing no signs of shyness or aggression.

 The Bearded Collie is an exuberant, enthusiastic, stable, self-confident and affectionate dog breed.
 It is playful, lively and extremely intelligent; it makes a perfect companion for children.

 The Bearded Collies will charm you with their joyous happy go lucky ways.
 It can be trained for many activities.
 It is a natural hearder of people and animals, it’s a noisy barker but does not make good watchdog.
 This dog breed needs to be with people, it should not be left alone with nothing to do.

 At times it can be headstrong, obedience training is a must.
 Male Beardies tend to be more bold and outgoing, while females tend to be calmer and more submissive.
 It should not be shy or aggressive.

 It has thick, shaggy coat.
 The coat is double with soft and close undercoat.
 It should be brushed daily, and combed free of matting.
 Average shedder, it should be checked regularly for ticks and parasites.

-The Bearded Collie is generally healthy but prone to hip dysplasia.
-Its dense coat may conceal external parasite infestation.
+The Bearded Collie is generally healthy but hip dysplasia is a possibility.
+To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+Its dense coat may conceal external parasite infestation, so regular and careful grooming is necessary to keep a check on this.
 To minimize the risk of your Bearded Collie developing any hereditary health issues, you should buy a Bearded Collie puppy from a reputable breeder.